cran-task-views/Omics/Omics.md

 [**Specific tasks**]{#tasks}

 -   *Multiple testing*:
+`r pkg("bayefdr")` implements a bayesian estimation and optimisation of expected False Discovery Rate.

 -   *High dimensional data - regularization*: `r pkg("whitening")` implements
     whitening methods and CCA for high-dimensional omics data.

 -   *Networks*:

 -   *Visualization*:

+ `r pkg("BioInsight")` filters and plots the abundance of different RNA biotypes present in a count matrix.

     `r pkg("cRegulome")` builds a 'SQLite' database and enables the visualization of Regulome-Gene    Expression Correlations in Cancer.\
+    `r pkg("chromoMap")` provides interactive genomic visualization of the chromosomes or chromosome regions of any living organism.
 `r pkg("tinyarray")` is dedicated to the visualization of
     GEO and TCGA expression data.\
     `r pkg("valr")` can be used to visualize genome-scale data.